2018 New Investigator Awards (NIA) Applications are now being accepted.

 Who Should Apply

 This program is specifically designed for individuals who are new to the field and have not been the Principal Investigator on an R01 grant.
-Psychiatric residents and fellows, psychology interns, graduate and medical students, post doctoral fellows, pharmacists, nurses, and social workers who have a special interest in clinical intervention research and/or translation research should submit online at www.ASCPMeeting.org.
+Psychiatric residents and fellows, psychology interns, graduate and medical students, post doctoral fellows, pharmacists, nurses, and social workers who have a special interest in clinical intervention research and/or translational research should submit online at www.ASCPMeeting.org.
 Any established investigator may nominate individuals for the NIA Program.

 Selected awardees will receive a travel/lodging stipend and a certificate acknowledging their participation in the program.